charlmc/MIST7770-BI-Project/README.md

 ##### Final Presentation & Report
 The final presentation and report are the final deliverables for the project.
 The report is a document detailing the descriptions, code, and visualizations for the project.
 The final presentation was presented to the class and professor as a final in-class deliverable.

+##### Tableau
+The mid-way and final tableau projects are attached, using the clean pak wheels data set.